Population transfer: Soviet Union

 Shortly before, during and immediately after World War II, Joseph Stalin conducted a series of deportations on a huge scale, which profoundly affected the ethnic map of the Soviet Union.
 Over 1.5 million people were deported to Siberia and the Central Asian republics.
 Separatism, resistance to Soviet rule and collaboration with the invading Germans were cited as the main official reasons for the deportations.
 After World War II, the population of East Prussia was replaced by the Soviet one, mainly by Russians.
 Many Tartari Muslims were transferred to Northern Crimea, now Ukraine, while Southern Crimea and Yalta were populated with Russians.

-One of the conclusions of the Yalta Conference was that the Allies would return all Soviet citizens that found themselves in the Allied zone to the Soviet Union (Operation Keelhaul).
-That immediately affected the Soviet prisoners of war liberated by the Allies, but was also extended to all Eastern European refugees.
+At the conclusion of the Yalta Conference, the Allies made numerous promises, one of them was their promise to return all Soviet citizens who found themselves in the Allied zone to the Soviet Union (Operation Keelhaul).
+That policy immediately affected the Soviet prisoners of war who were liberated by the Allies, and it was extended to all Eastern European refugees.
 Outlining the plan to force refugees to return to the Soviet Union, the codicil was kept secret from the American and British people for over 50 years.

 Ukraine

 Hundreds of thousands of Ukrainians have reportedly been forcibly deported to Russia during the 2022 Russian invasion of Ukraine.
+Because of Russia's deporting of thousands of Ukrainian children to Russia, the international criminal court issued an arrest warrant for Vladimir Putin the president of Russia and Maria Lvova-Belova Russia's commissioner for children's rights.
+As of 21 November 2023 there was 6,338,100 Ukrainian refugees fleeing the Russian invasion of Ukraine.
+Most (5,946,000) have gone to European countries but a minority (392,100) went to countries outside of Europe.